blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Ideas for Writing Anything.md

 All other group of two lines got broken up into 4 lines, while lines 7-8 broke up into 5 lines, and this looks less readable.

-But if text A was used, it would look like:
+But if text the un-beautified initial text was used, it would look differently.
+The following example doesn't convey the point well, but here it is:
 ```
 ADHFD DLHFABN
 LAFFDSNS